Category Archives: Articles written by me

 How to Cope with the Woman with BPD

-The best way tо cope is tо try tо understand what BPD is and how it is effecting you.
-Learn аѕ much аѕ уоu саn about BPD, its ѕуmрtоmѕ and what a sufferer of BPD gоеѕ through.
-Mоѕt imроrtаntlу, take care of yourself first and do not take it personally.
+The best way to cope is to try to understand what BPD is and how it is affecting you.
+Learn as much as you can about BPD, its symptoms, and what a sufferer of BPD goes through.
+Most importantly, take care of yourself first and do not take it personally.
 A qualified therapist can help you understand what is going on.
 They can also help you see if you can set boundaries and reduce the drama.
 A good therapist should be able to give you some strategies on how to try to change the dynamic of the relationship.
-Remember you can only do so much since she has to work with you.
-If it appears it is not changing, do some deep soul searching and ask yourself will I ever get what I need out of this relationship?
+Remember, you can only do so much since she has to work with you.
+If it appears it is not changing, do some deep soul searching and ask yourself, “Will I ever get what I need out of this relationship?”

-Usually these relationships will end in one of two ways.
-The most common is she will just kill you off.
-All of a sudden she won’t talk to you, it’s like the relationship never happened.
-Almost as if you never existed.
-She may block your phone, make you feel like a bad person just because you want closure.
-Other times if you try to end it, they will not let go and create drama.
+Usually, these relationships will end in one of two ways.
+The most common is that she will just cut you off.
+Suddenly, she won’t talk to you; it’s as if the relationship never happened, almost as if you never existed.
+She may block your phone and make you feel like a bad person just because you want closure.
+Other times, if you try to end it, they will not let go and create drama.
 Sometimes they may even stalk you.
-Usually it is not an easy ending.
+Usually, it is not an easy ending.

 Control is what keeps someone co-dependent